How to sort out your finances on divorce or dissolution

 Sorting out your divorce or dissolution yourself

 If you live in England or Wales, you can choose to sort out your divorce or dissolution entirely on your own or you can use a low-cost, online service.
-A growing number of people do this, although most still use a solicitor, mediator or other professional for help or advice.
+More people are doing this, although most still use a solicitor, mediator or other professional for help or advice.

 In Northern Ireland, you have to appear in person before a judge in either a county court or a High Court when you divorce or dissolve your civil partnership.
 However, you can appear in court as a ‘personal petitioner’, without having to use a solicitor.